 In Year 1 this might be a question such as, "What coins can I use to pay for a sweet costing 5p?", whilst by Year 6 the problem may involve carrying out several different calculations - multi step operations as they are known.
 Often there is more than one way to answer these questions, and discussing the problem with your children is a really good approach to take.

 At each stage our resources make it clear what vocabulary children are expected to know and what units need to be learnt.
-For example, by year 2 children are expected to know that there are 100 centimetres in one metre.
+For example, by Year 2, children are expected to know that there are 100 centimetres in one metre.
 Measurement, in particular, is an area of maths which can easily be developed at home, where practical exercises can be carried out when cooking, in the garden, going on a day out - the list is endless, but don't forget that we now live in a metric world!

-Later they use terms such as average, mean and mode to extract and interpret data.
+As children progress they will use terms such as average, mean and mode to extract and interpret data.
 Our worksheets contain many practical pages asking children to collect information, organise it into graphs or charts and then to interpret the results.

 The Government has set up a series of targets for schools to achieve, based on the results of National Curriculum tests taken in Year 6 ( when children are 10 or 11 years old).
 These targets aim for most children (usually between 70% and 80%, but in some schools higher still) to achieve a Level 4 in the NCTs.
 These tests remain in place for another year before being replaced in 2016.